christiam/timing/README.md

 * SQLite3
 * See `cpanfile`.
 You will need `gcc` to run `cpanm DBD::SQLite`

+**Note**: This framework has only been tested in Linux.

 ## Known issues
 * You cannot use multiple commands in a single entry (e.g.: cmd1 && cmd2)

 ## Future work
 * Implement collection of overall system information collection
 * Refactor/dockerize
+* Optimization: normalize system info table